-Canva for Work subscribers also have access to our Magic Resize tool.
+Canva Pro subscribers also have access to our Magic Resize tool.
 This allows you to easily adapt your design to the correct dimensions for all different social platforms.

 Print your designs for increased impact: Sometimes, seeing or sending a physical copy of documents has a stronger impact than if you were to send it via email.

 If you’d like to print your design using your own printer, open the PDF document you wish to print, look for the print button and select your printer model.
 Make sure to set your printer settings to the 100% scale to ensure your designs will print at the intended size.

 Canva now also offers printing services and will deliver your designs to your door in the US, Australia, Canada, Europe, Mexico, and New Zealand (with more destinations on their way).
 Once you’ve created a design, you can choose to print it as a business card, flyer, invite, poster or A4 layout.
 Next you can choose paper quality, the number of prints you require and shipping options.
 Below are just a few designs our Canva users have printed.